Skip to Content

 The main thing you have to watch out for when travelling to Edinburgh in October is that the days are a lot shorter.

-That’s half the amount of daylight!
+That’s half the amount of daylight in the fall compared to the summer!

 The later sunrise can work in your favour because now you can wake up to see the sunrise at Arthur’s Seat (one of the main attractions in Edinburgh!).

-Be aware that towards the end of the month they also move the clocks backwards.
 Now your days get even shorter, teetering on only 9 hours of daylight.

-Fewer Tourists But Not Completely Empty
+Fewer Tourists But Not Completely Empty In October

-The Royal Mile is still bustling with people!
 Some nights we even had a hard time finding a restaurant that still had space.
 I can’t imagine what it would be like during the summer.

 The Royal Mile in Edinburgh in the fall is still packed!